 Hospital situation in Punta Cana in times of Coronavirus

 When traveling in times of Coronavirus, it is also important to check the available hospitals and medical infrastructure in your holiday destination, just in case you – despite all the measures – get infected or have any other accident.
 Luckily, Punta Cana has a particularly good supply of international hospitals, private clinics and English-speaking doctors, so that you don’t have to worry about medical treatment, as long as you are properly insured.
-Also, thanks to the low population density of the area, emergency beds and ventilators were always available even during peak times of Covid-19 in Punta Cana and it is not expected that this is going to change in the future.
+Also, thanks to the low population density of the area, emergency beds and ventilators were (and are) always available even during peak times of Covid-19 in Punta Cana and it is not expected that this is going to change in the future.

 There are several clinics and hospitals in Punta Cana.
 All of them have English-speaking staff and accept different kinds of insurances.
 In case you need to see a doctor, it doesn’t matter if it’s Covid-19 related or for another reason, make sure to call before to check if the hospital does offer the treatment you are looking for.

 The biggest clinics and hospitals in Punta Cana are the following:

 - International Medical Group Punta Cana (IMG Punta Cana)